-For the safety of our volunteers, friends, service providers and the community, if you are unwell or do not feel comfortable going on shift, we are requesting that you do not participate in shifts during the lockdown period.
+For the safety of our volunteers, friends, service providers and the community, if you are unwell or do not feel comfortable going on shift, we are requesting that you do not participate in shifts until such time as you feel comfortable and able to attend.

 We are mindful that things may change at any time and we will update any changes here and across our social media channels.
 Orange Sky will make decisions on our operations for the safety of our volunteers and the community based on the best information at hand.
 We all need to be responsible and do our bit to help stop the spread of COVID-19.

 With the latest updates from health authorities due to COVID-19, Orange Sky has implemented additional safety controls for all face to face training sessions.
 Where it is not possible to run a training session face to face, an online meeting room can be organised as an alternative option.
 More information on online training sessions will be provided if this is the preferred training option for your location.
 We love welcoming new people into the Orange Sky family and we’ll need volunteer support more than ever as our shifts continue to ramp back up to full capacity.

 Please contact email@example.com with any questions.